 - Conversions.
 Actual product sales or new clients (example: Financial Services).

 If you lack the resources for generating content, outsource to an agency or freelancer for help.
 The basic purpose is to create content and try to post at least 2-3 times per week.
 Content is scalable and you can add as needed or when more resources become available.
-Content Marketing is important!
-Without it, you’re going to struggle to attract the attention you need to collect leads and convert them into sales or clients!
+Content Marketing is very important!